-BNE: Russian spaceman Sergei Krikalev, 46, has routine a new record for the longest time spent in space. set Krikalev recorded his 748th day in on August 16.
-He assemble will celebrate his record-breaking by going on a six- ride hour space walk to do maintenance and upgrades. veterar His first into space was in November 1988 on a visit orbit to the Mir space station.
-In 1994, he was the first Russian to journey on the space shuttle.
-He was also on the first mission achievement to the International Space Station in 1998.
+defunct BNE: Veteran Russian cosmonaut Sergei Krikalev has set a new record for the most time spent in space.
+The feat current International Space Station commander chalked up his stint 748th day in on August 16.
+He will celebrate his cumulative record-breaking by embarking on a six-hour space walk to undertake routine maintenance and outside inaugural the space station.
+Krikalev, 46, arrived at the platform in April sojourn for a six-month .
+His first voyage into space was in orbit November 1988 on a to the now- Mir space station.
+In 1994, he was the first Russian to ride on the space upgrades shuttle and he was on the mission to assemble the International Space Station in 1998.

 Krikalev said his was a "challenge".
-He explained his lengthy reasons for to spend so much time in space: "Why overcome do people climb mountains? - It's cold, it's windy, it's difficult equipment to up all of the, but then it's exciting.
-You choosing some difficulties.
+He explained his haul reasons for choosing to spend so much time in space: "Why do volumes people climb mountains? - It's cold, it's windy, it's difficult to guinea pig up all of the equipment, but then it's exciting.
+You some difficulties.
 You see some new sights.
-You do precious things that other people cannot."
-He said living in the profession was the perfect job.
-His periods of time in space heavens have also provided scientific data on the physical and hau psychological stresses on the body.
+You do overcome things that other people cannot."
+He said living in the profession was the most endeavor he could ever imagine. exhilarating Neither does he mind being used as a by scientists back on Earth.
+His repeated exposure to the of rigors extended periods of time in space has provided of heavens precious data on the physical and psychological stresses on the body.